The following programs lead to a degree, and require you to complete some university study before you apply.

 U of T offers two-year programs leading to a Master of Education (MEd), Master of Teaching (MT) or Master of Arts in Child Study and Education (MA CSE) degree.
 An undergraduate degree is required.
 Preference is given to those who have attained a high academic average in a 4-year degree program and to those with relevant experience.

 Three-year program leading to a JD degree.
 Three years of undergraduate study are required; however, almost all admitted students have completed a 4-year undergraduate degree.
 There are no required academic prerequisite courses.
 LSAT is required.
 Most successful applicants present an "A" or higher on their best 3 full-time undergraduate years of study.

 Medical Radiation Sciences

-university full-course equivalents required.
-Academic prerequisites include one credit each in human physiology; life or physical sciences; social sciences; humanities; and a half-course in statistics.
+university full-course equivalents is required.
+Academic prerequisites include 1 credit each in human physiology; life or physical sciences; social sciences; humanities; and a half-course in statistics.
 At least a "B" average in final year of university study.

-U of T offers a two-year (24 consecutive months) program leading to a BScPA.
-Two years undergraduate study with ten university full-course equivalents are required.
+U of T offers a 2-year (24 consecutive months) program leading to a BScPA.
+Two years of undergraduate study with 10 university full-course equivalents are required.
 Academic prerequisites include a cumulative GPA of at least 2.7 on the OMSAS 4.0 scale.
 A full-year postsecondary course in each of Chemistry, Human Anatomy and Physiology is preferred.
-Additional academic and non-academic requirements available on the program website.
+Additional academic and non-academic requirements are available on the program website.